First Injection Molded Polymer Body and Metal Ironhead

 To allow each 770CFE (CFE =computer face engineered) iron to perform as close to the same as possible with respect to their face deflection, Wishon employed the use of three different steel alloys of different strength to progressively increase the faces’ ability to flex inward as the loft increased.
 In addition, as the loft increased for each iron through the set, each iron’s face was made progressively thinner to allow each higher loft face to flex inward close to the same as each other iron.

-For the variable thickness face, Wishon also knew as loft increased through the set, the actual point of typical impact on the face changed slightly.
+For the variable thickness face, Wishon also knew as loft increased through the set, the actual point of typical impact on the face changed slightly; as loft increases the point of impact rises higher on the face.
 Thus for each iron, the thicker center section had to be positioned in a slightly different area of the face plates.
 This type of design required very tight tolerances for the face thickness of each iron.
 To meet that challenge each face was CNC machined to its specific thickness dimensions to a tolerance of 0.05mm (0.002″).
+The following CAD image shows the different variable thickness faces of the 770CFE and how the position and size of the thicker center area moved from low and smaller on the low loft irons to higher and larger on the high loft irons.

 2007 – Wishon Golf 560MC Forged Carbon Steel Irons

-Motivated by a desire to figure out a way to offer the best of both worlds to golfers who wished to play a forged carbon steel iron, Wishon began to think what might solve the problem and allow a back cavity on a forged iron to be as deep and thus as forgiving as a cast iron.
+Motivated by a desire to figure out a way to offer the best of both worlds to golfers who wished to play a forged carbon steel iron, Wishon began to think what might solve the problem to allow the back cavity on a forged iron to be as deep and thus make the head as forgiving for off-center hits as a cast iron.
 The answer came from the simple question of, ‘how can we actually carve more metal out of the back of this forged iron to increase its MOI and off-center hit performance while retaining the same soft feel of a forging?’